hexojs/site/source/pt-br/docs/index.md

 ```

 {% note info For Windows users %}
-We recommend to use [Node Version Switcher](https://github.com/jasongin/nvs/) on Windows, which has similar command-line syntax with nvm and can be installed through provided Windows Installer (MSI) package.
+We recommend to use [Node Version Switcher](https://github.com/jasongin/nvs/) as an alternative to nvm on Windows, which has similar command-line syntax with nvm and can be installed through provided Windows Installer (MSI) package.
 {% endnote %}

 Alternativamente, é possível baixar e executar [o instalador do Node.js](http://nodejs.org/).